ethereum/remix-project/apps/remix-ide/docs/layout.md

 Themes
 ---------------

-So you want to work on Remix with a dark theme or a gray theme or just a different theme that the one you are currently looking at?
+So you want to work on Remix with a dark theme or a gray theme or just a different theme than the one you are currently looking at?
 Go to the settings tab and at the bottom is a choice of lots of bootstrap based themes.

 ![](images/a-themes.png)